Of Expat Despair and Turkish Delight

 But I digress

 Back at the restaurant table with my prince, I sip my wine and we order food.
-I see the hair-crisis lady standing at the bar with three men, talking and laughing and having a drink.
-Later on I see her alone at a table writing on a laptop.
+I see the hair-crisis sister standing at the bar with three men, talking and laughing and having a drink.
+Later on I see her alone at a table typing away on a laptop.

-I love meeting funky people.
-Here’s the story of an Italian oddball I met in Ghana, West Africa: Expat Life: You Meet All Kinds.
+Let me finish by saying that I love meeting funky people and to offer you the story of an Italian oddball I met in Ghana, West Africa: Expat Life: You Meet All Kinds.

 * * *